gitcoinco/web/docs/CONTRIBUTING.md

 You must complete all prerequisite steps, add the `launch.json` configuration snippet, and ensure the Gitcoin `web` docker container is running.

-If this is your first time using the debugger, it's advised that you stop your existing docker-compose services: `docker-compose down` and rebuild the `web` image via: `docker-compose build web` or `docker-compose up -d --build` to additionally start the services following the build.
+If this is your first time using the debugger, it's advised that you stop your existing docker-compose services: `docker-compose down`, add the necessary environment variable to `.env`, and rebuild the `web` image via: `docker-compose build web` or `docker-compose up -d --build` to additionally start the services following the build.

 Once you have completed all of the below outlined steps, you should be able to start debugging!